-Dave Ramsey’s been a prominent voice in the personal finance space for over 20 years.
+I diasagree with Dave Ramsey!
+There – I said it.
+Dave’s been a prominent voice in the personal finance space for over 20 years.
 Much of his advice is solid.
-But particular pieces of Dave’s advice can be damaging to your long-term financial well-being and enjoyment of life.
+But particular pieces of Dave Ramsey’s money advice can be damaging to your long-term financial well-being and enjoyment of life.
 I Googled “Dave Ramsey is wrong” and guess how many results I got?
 Over 3 million!
 Apparently, I’m not the only one to disagree with Dave Ramey.
 But I will always do so respectfully.

 I have a history with Dave

 I got my start in financial coaching because of Dave.
 I taught his Financial Peace University as a volunteer for my church for 10 years!
 After five years, I completed his Certified Financial Counselor training and met him in person.
 (He’s much nicer than he comes across on his radio show!)

 After I started coaching people on a regular basis, I realized that many of them had a tough time sticking with Dave’s methods.
 I began to experiment and tweak things for my clients.
 I dove deep into behavioral finance and the psychology of money, incorporating it into my coaching.